-Do not use silodosin if you are also taking clarithromycin (Biaxin®), ketoconazole (Nizoral®), itraconazole (Sporanox®), or ritonavir (Norvir®).
+Do not use this medicine if you are also taking clarithromycin (Biaxin®), ketoconazole (Nizoral®), itraconazole (Sporanox®), or ritonavir (Norvir®).
 Using these medicines together may cause serious unwanted effects.

-silodosin may cause some people to become dizzy or less alert than they are normally.
-Make sure you know how you react to silodosin before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert.
+This medicine may cause some people to become dizzy or less alert than they are normally.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.